 Layout

-I'm more likely to finish a form that feel effortless and pleasant to me.
+I'm more likely to finish a form that feel effortless and pleasant to use.

 Step numbers with indication for completed steps.